refactorized/euler/021-amicable-numbers/README.md

 serving as the key - though the zero element would probably have to  be ignored or invalidated

-### fusing isAmicable with inRange
+### fusing hasPartner with inRange

 Perhaps the most intuitive way to filter the collection is by simply filtering the collection through both predicates at once.
-This makes the logic as simple as filtering out all numbers in a range that do not fulfill the amicability and range predicates.
+This makes the logic as simple as filtering out all numbers in a range that do not fulfill the partnership and range predicates.

-The range predicate however must evaluate the (or other transform) once more to establish that the transformed number is not out of range.
-But the trade off in readability is huge; furthermore, if this is truly expensive we simply need to memoize the transform function.
+The range predicate however must evaluate f(x) once more to establish that the transformed number is not out of range.
+This is a tradeoff we make for the sake of readability, reasonability but if it is truly expensive, we can simply memoize f(x)

 ### divisorSum Transform

 This will simply be a integer -> integer transform that behaves exactly as described, yet can also be further functionally decomposed:

-- create a list of all quotients of n from 1 to n-1 filter the list to integers
+- create a list of all quotients of n from 1 to n-1
-- (n === floor(n)) sum the list
+- filter the list to integers (n === floor(n))
+- sum the list

+Testing for proper divisors is expensive and could be sped up with various strategies out of scope for this solution.
+One such strategy only searches up to the square root of n, returning both the quotient and n whenever a proper divisor is encountered

 ## The only variable that matters